 The Pregnancy Circles model:

 The Pregnancy Circles model brings together around 8-12 pregnant women who are at similar stages in pregnancy and who live near each other, for clinical care, information-sharing and social support.
-The Pregnancy Circles aim to provide a woman-friendly, community environment for antenatal care.
+The Pregnancy Circles aim to provide a woman-centred, community environment for antenatal care.
 Pregnancy Circles are designed to be diverse and reflect their local area.
 They will include:

 · Women who are experiencing high-risk pregnancies, or low-risk pregnancies